 The European NetIAS Lecture/Debate Series is organized jointly by the institutes participating in NetIAS.

-In the summer semester 2023, there will be two Netias debates.
-The sessions will be hybrid.
+In the summer semester 2023, there were two Netias debates.
+The sessions were held hybrid.

 - 27 April, 10:00-12:00: "Labour and Migration"

 at the Madrid Institute for Advanced Study

 The three participants are: